basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 <div class="note"><div class="title">Note</div>A different port number might be required if the port number conflicts with ports used by another application or you use a load balancer or proxy server.</div>

-It is also recommended that you increase the size of Riak's `pb_backlog` to be greater than or equal to the size of `request_pool`
+It is also recommended that you increase the size of Riak's `pb_backlog` to be greater than or equal to the size of `request_pool` + the size of the `bucket_list_pool` specified in the Riak CS `app.config` file.
-+ the size of the `bucket_list_pool` specified in the Riak CS `app.config` file.
-Assuming the default sizes for each of the connection pools, `pb_backlog` should be set to at least `133`, but using a value of `256` is recommended just to provide more leeway.
+Assuming the default sizes for each of the connection pools, `pb_backlog` should be set to at least `133`, but using a value of `256` is recommended to provide more leeway.
 The default value is `5`.

-* `pb_backlog` --- Replace the default Riak configuration, which has `pb_backlog` commented out with `%%`
+* `pb_backlog` --- Replace the default Riak configuration, which has `pb_backlog` commented out with `%%`:

     ```erlang
     %% {pb_backlog, 64},